 In our last installment of our ongoing case study series, we saw how the Marriage Early Settlement Panel (MESP) made recommendations for property distribution in Robert and Sharon’s divorce case, filed in New Jersey family court.
 Today we will look at how the distribution process might work in private divorce mediation.
 Read more

 Have a question about divorce, child custody, child support, alimony, marital assets, prenuptial agreements, or any other family law-related matter?
-On the first Tuesday of each month, Weinberger Divorce & Family Law Group invites you to attend Family Law Tuesday, a live Q&A session hosted on our WLG Facebook page.
+On the first Tuesday of each month, Weinberger Divorce & Family Law Group, LLC invites you to attend Family Law Tuesday, a live Q&A session hosted on our WLG Facebook page.
 Read more

 One of the biggest pitfalls of asking friends and family for divorce advice?
 Unless they are a divorce attorney, these well-meaning people may end up passing along common divorce myths and misconceptions that can set you up to make mistakes.